RI Beam Factory is open to the researchers in the field

-When your experimental plan is finally judged to be safe, RIBF Users Office will ask for seal/signature of approval from relevant group heads (see FAQ.2-6).
+When your experimental plan is finally judged to be safe, RIBF Users Office will ask for via email approval from relevant group heads (see FAQ.2-6).
 With a confirmation by the Radiation Protection Liaison Officer and Chief Radiation Worker, and when an approval from the Director of Safety Division, the safety review completes.
-The approved “Accelerator-Use Planning Sheet” will be valid through the fiscal year.

 The original copy of the approved “Accelerator Use Planning Sheet” will not be returned to the spokesperson.
 It will be kept by RIBF Users Office.
 Make sure to keep its copy.
 In case you lose the copy, contact RIBF Users Office and ask for a new copy.